pleabargain/idioms_CRUD/readme.md

 * Initially it was very much an ETL process!

 # to do
+* verify edit.html writes to the DB
 * Clean up the UI
+* * confirm to user that a new item has been added
+* add user log in and authorization

 # Done
 done: convert text to json